He cannot even kill a rat.

 ‘Lord, what will be my next karma?
 Give me a break.
 I have suffered long enough?’ (page 353)

-(An edited French translation of this story was published in Asies in their February 2012 issue with the headline Le Conte du Serpent.)
+(This story was translated and published in the now-defunct French magazine, Asies, in their February 2012 issue with the headline Le Conte du Serpent.)